-Exhibit B, Item 13 is a newly-added disclosure item that requests information on reserves associated with "A&H Long Duration Contracts," now defined in the 2018 Instructions as "A&H contracts in which the contract term is greater than or equal to 13 months and contract reserves are required."
+The Working Group added disclosure item Exhibit B, Item 13 in 2018.
+This item requests information on reserves associated with "A&H Long Duration Contracts," defined in the Instructions as "A&H contracts in which the contract term is greater than or equal to 13 months and contract reserves are required."

 This disclosure item was added for several reasons:

-- A desire by regulators to gain a greater understanding of property and casualty insurers' exposure to A&H Long Duration Contracts. - o This guidance does not specify how P&C insurers should report the liabilities associated with A&H Long Duration Contracts on the annual statement.
+- A desire by regulators to gain a greater understanding of property and casualty insurers' exposure to A&H Long Duration Contracts. - This guidance does not specify how P&C insurers should report the liabilities associated with A&H Long Duration Contracts on the annual statement.
 Through work performed on financial examinations, regulators have found that P&C insurers may include the liabilities in various line items of the Liabilities, Surplus and Other Funds page.
-SSAP No. 54R provides accounting guidance for insurers. - o Regardless of where the amounts are reported on the annual statement, the materiality of the amounts, and whether the insurer is subject to AG 51, the Appointed Actuary should disclose the amounts associated with A&H Long Duration Contracts on Exhibit B, Item 13.
-The Appointed Actuary should provide commentary in a Relevant Comments paragraph in accordance with paragraph 6.C of the Instructions, which did not change for 2018.
+SSAP No. 54R provides accounting guidance for insurers. - Regardless of where the amounts are reported on the annual statement, the materiality of the amounts, and whether the insurer is subject to AG 51, the Appointed Actuary should disclose the amounts associated with A&H Long Duration Contracts on Exhibit B, Item 13.
+The Appointed Actuary should provide commentary in a Relevant Comments paragraph in accordance with paragraph 6.C of the Instructions.
 The Appointed Actuary should also disclose all reserve amounts associated with A&H Long Duration Contracts in the Actuarial Report. - The adoption of AG 51 in 2017.
 On August 9, 2017, the NAIC's Executive (EX) Committee and Plenary adopted AG 51 requiring stand-alone asset adequacy analysis of long-term care (LTC) business.
-The effective date of AG 51 is December 31, 2017, and it applies to companies with over 10,000 inforce lives covered by LTC insurance contracts as of the valuation date.
-The 2018 Instructions state that the Actuarial Report and workpapers summarizing the asset adequacy testing of LTC business must be in compliance with AG 51 requirements. - Recent adverse reserve development in LTC business.
+The text of AG 51 is included in the March 2019 edition of the NAIC's Accounting Practices and Procedures Manual The effective date of AG 51 was December 31, 2017, and it applies to companies with over 10,000 inforce lives covered by LTC insurance contracts as of the valuation date.
+The Instructions state that the Actuarial Report and workpapers summarizing the asset adequacy testing of LTC business must be in compliance with AG 51 requirements. - Recent adverse reserve development in LTC business.
 Regulators expect Appointed Actuaries to disclose company-specific risk factors in the Actuarial Opinion.
 Given the recent adverse experience for LTC business, Appointed Actuaries should consider whether exposure to A&H Long Duration Contracts poses a risk factor for the company.